Frost God

 Frost God is the second mixtape by Swedish rapper Yung Lean.
-It was released on December 14, 2016 by YEAR0001.
+It was released on 14 December 2016 by YEAR0001.
 The album was released digitally on iTunes, Apple Music, and Spotify without prior announcement or promotion.

-On November 25, 2016, a video was released for the song Hennessy & Sailor Moon, directed by Léo Siboni.
+On 25 November 2016, a music video was released for the song "Hennessy & Sailor Moon", directed by Léo Siboni.

 Background

 In a 2020 interview, Yung Lean stated that he felt the album was a "compilation in a way".
-That year, Yung Lean recorded much music while touring to promote his album Warlord.
+He also said to have recorded much of the album while touring to promote his 2016 album Warlord.

 Critical reception

 The Observer felt that the album was a retreat of the "chilly synths and affectless monotone in torpid, ever-decreasing circles without even the sparks of energy that livened up this year’s Warlord album".
+Steve "Flash" Juon of RapReviews praised the production on the album, but was critical of the lyrics, saying "Yung Lean doesn’t have anything interesting to say."